Park

 together.
 Couples were talking on the benches.
 Plants were well gardened.

 A sanitation man kept the dust box clean.
-There were guardians who watched
+Guardians watched children.
+There

-children.
-There were the adults who watched children and gave warning for
+were the adults who watched children and gave warning for their bad habit

 However I noticed later.
 Paris was one of the cities which had the largest